pvandenheede/pvandenheede.github.io/_posts/2020-01-24-Moving-the-blog-to-Github-pages.md

 ---
 layout: post
-title: Getting Started with Sleek
+title: Moving the blog to GitHub Pages
 featured-img: sleek
 mathjax: true
 ---

-# Getting started
+# Moving the blog to GitHub Pages

 [GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.